soumik-uxd/typcoin/README.md

    }
 ]
 ```

-There are still things to be done.
+## There are still things to be done.
+I have listed some of the things, which might be done in the future but in no particular order
+- Dockerize/Containerize the application so that one peer can be run on every container
+- Add docker-compose to run multiple peers
+- Create a frontend-app (possibly using React + Material design lite)

 More on this later!